samvorlet/ORPER/README.md

 	- Stationarity -> performing basic stationarity tests

 	- Probability Density Function -> calculate and plot the PDF of the data, check if it has a gaussian behavior

+Depending on the computational power, the full script can take up to 90 seconds to compile and run fully.